 If you would like to find out more about the role of the Governing body, wish to bring anything to our attention; or would be interested in future positions on the team, please do let us know!
 We can be contacted via the School Office.

-Our attendance record and termly governor reports can be found on the link page.
+Our attendance record and annual governor reports can be found on the link pages.

-The governing body is made up of the following members:
+The governing body is made up of the following members, their role and the start of their term of office:

 Pecuniary Interest: Employee of Brine Leas School — feeder school